 1.1 Persons proposing to carry out building work or make a material change of use of the building are reminded that this application is for Building Regulations only, and that permission may be required under the Town and Country Planning Act 1990 (as amended)| - contact Planning for further guidance.

 1.2 These notes are for general guidance only; particulars regarding the deposit of plans are contained in Regulations 12, 13 and 14 of the Building Regulations 2010| and, in respect of charges, in the Building (Local Authority Charges) Regulations 2010|.

 1.4 Where the work referred to is not started within three years of the date of deposit, the application will become invalid.

 2.1 This notice should be completed and submitted with plans and particulars in duplicate.
 The plans must include:

-2.2 Subject to certain exceptions a Full Plans Submission attracts charges payable by the person by whom or on whose behalf the work is to be carried out.
-Charges are usually payable in two stages.
-The first charge must accompany the deposit of plans and the second charge is payable after the first site inspection of work in progress.
-This second charge is a single payment in respect of each individual building, to cover all site visits and consultations, which may be necessary until the work is satisfactorily completed.
+2.2 Charges are usually payable in two stages.
+The first charge must accompany the deposit of plans, and the second charge is payable after the first site inspection.
+The second charge is a single payment in respect of each individual building, to cover all site visits and consultations, which may be necessary until the work is satisfactorily completed.